weeboo1/Portfolio/ChatApplicationFin/README.md

 # Java Chat Application

-A simple local client-server chat application written in Java using sockets and Swing.
-Supports multiple clients, graphical UI for both server and client, and real-time messaging.
+This is a simple local chat application built in Java.
+It uses sockets for network communication and Swing for the graphical interface.
+The app allows multiple clients to connect to a server and chat with each other in real time.

+# Features

+- Supports multiple clients at once using threads
+- Graphical interface for both server and client
+- Messages are broadcast to all connected clients
+- Clients can join, leave, and reconnect to the chat
+- Each client has a username that's shown with their messages
+- Server has a log window and a button to stop the server

 ---

-## Features

-- Multi-client support using threads
-- Graphical client with message input and display
-- Graphical server with live log and stop control
-- Broadcast messages to all clients
-- Clients can disconnect and reconnect
-- User names are assigned and shown in messages

----
+  # How to Run

-### 1. Run the Server
+# 1. Start the Server

-- Option A: Launch `ServerWindow.java` for GUI version
+- **GUI version**: Run `ServerWindow.java`
-- Option B: Run `ChatServer.java` for console version
+- **Console version**: Run `ChatServer.java`

-### 2. Run Clients
+# 2. Run Clients

 Each client can be started by running `ClientWindow.java`.
 You will be asked to enter your name before joining the chat.

-You can run multiple instances to simulate multiple users.
+You can open several clients at once to simulate multiple users.

+# Reconnect Feature

+If a client is disconnected (manually or because the server shuts down), the *Reconnect* button allows them to reconnect without retyping their name.

+## Stopping the Server

+- In GUI: Just press the **Stop Server** button
+- In console: Type `exit` and press Enter

 ---

-## Reconnect Feature

-If a client is disconnected (manually or due to server shutdown), the "Reconnect" button allows them to reconnect without retyping their name.

----

-## To Stop the Server

-In GUI mode: click **Stop Server**

-In console mode: type `exit` and press Enter

----

-## Notes
+# Notes

-- All communication is done via TCP sockets
+- Communication is done over TCP sockets
 - Messages are broadcasted to all connected clients
-- Handles basic disconnection gracefully
+- Handles client disconnects without crashing
 - For simplicity, no encryption or authentication is implemented

----

-Created by Halahan Kiril.
-For educational and portfolio purposes.
+by Halahan Kiril.